 A 747-200 home daughter project in America: 747AirplaneHome.com

 The background step, an exercise in developing concepts and experience: HikoukiIe.com / AirplaneHome.com

 "These results [his experiments] underscore the importance of shedding familiar ways of thinking in order to gain insight, Siegler contends, whether through personal intuitive force or by changing the structure of a problem."
 Robert S. Siegler of Carnegie Mellon University, as reported by Bruce Bower, Science News, 30 October 1999, Vol 156, No. 18, page 282.

-All contents of this web site Copyright February 2016, Howard Bruce Campbell, AirplaneHomeV2.com, Creative Commons license: Attribution (BY) + Noncommercial (NC) + No Derivatives (ND)
+All contents of this web site Copyright 25 December 2017, Howard Bruce Campbell, AirplaneHomeV2.com, Creative Commons license: Attribution (BY) + Noncommercial (NC) + No Derivatives (ND)